Adrian Cann: College

 Cann had a college soccer career at the University of Louisville from 2000 to 2003.
-Cann immediately earned a place in the Cardinals' starting lineup as a freshman, starting 20 games for the team, and was named to first-team All-Conference USA.
+Cann immediately earned a place in the Cardinals' starting lineup as a freshman, starting 20 games for the team, and was named to the first-team All-Conference USA.
 Cann would maintain this level of performance, being named first-team All-C USA as a sophomore, junior, and senior, and being named the conference's Co-Defensive Player of the Year as a junior and senior.
-In his final year he played 15 games for them.
+In his final year, he played 15 games for them.

 Cann is a member of the University of Louisville Athletics Hall of Fame.

 Early career

 In 2002, he played with the York Region Shooters in the Canadian Professional Soccer League during the college offseason.
 He would make his debut on May 23, 2002, against the Mississauga Olympians.

 Upon graduating, Cann was selected 16th overall in the 2004 MLS SuperDraft by Colorado Rapids.
 Cann played little for the team, however, and was released midseason because of roster restrictions limiting a team's international players.
 Cann then signed late in the season with Montreal Impact, but saw little playing time for the team, playing only 256 minutes over 7 games.
 He stayed with the Impact for the 2005 season and made 15 more appearances for them.
 Throughout his tenure with Montreal, he helped the club win the league championship in 2004 and the regular-season title in 2005.

 In 2006, Cann signed with league rivals Vancouver Whitecaps.
-In his debut season, he assisted the club in winning their first USL First Division Championship by beating the Rochester Raging Rhinos 3–0.
+In his debut season, he assisted the club in winning its first USL First Division Championship by beating the Rochester Raging Rhinos 3–0.
 Vancouver would re-sign Cann the following season.
 After the conclusion of the season, he was named the club's Most Outstanding Defender.
 He would return to Vancouver for his third and final season in 2008.
-In his final tenure with Vancouver he was appointed the team captain.
+In his final tenure with Vancouver, he was appointed the team captain.
 Midway through the season, he was transferred to Esbjerg fB in Denmark's premier league.